RunestoneInteractive/httlads/_sources/WorldFacts/Web_Scraping.rst

 The data that we have been using so far was compiled and turned into a CSV file.
-Much of the data comes from The World Bank website which offers the data in CSV format.
+Much of the data comes from The World Bank website, which offers the data in CSV format.
-However, some websites do not proved their data in the form of a nice and convenient CSV file, so we need to convert the data from its human-readable format (as a webpage) to a Pandas friendly format, a CSV file.
+However, some websites do not prove their data in the form of a nice and convenient CSV file, so we need to convert the data from its human-readable format (as a webpage) to a Pandas friendly format, a CSV file.
 We will use the data that comes from the CIA World Factbook in this chapter.

 The goal of this exercise is to web scrape the CIA World Factbook and create country data for 2017.

-Let's start scrapping the country data from 2017.
-At the end of this exercise you will be able to scrap data from any year.
+Let's start scraping the country data from 2017.
+At the end of this exercise, you will be able to scrap data from any year.

-You can download each year of the factbook going back to the year 2000 `from the CIA (clicl here) <https://www.cia.gov/library/publications/download/>`_.
+You can download each year of the factbook going back to the year 2000 `from the CIA (click here) <https://www.cia.gov/library/publications/download/>`_.
 For this exercise, we will scrape the data from the year 2017.
 Once you have downloaded the data, you can unzip the file on your local computer.

-The challenge of this project is that each variable, such as budget, GDP, inflation rate, etc., is on its own page.
+The challenge of this project is that each variable, such as budget, GDP, inflation rate, etc., is on its page.
-So, we are going to have to combine data from many pages into a single coherent data frame.
-Then, when we have gathered all of the columns, we can pull them together into one nice data frame and we'll learn how to save that to a CSV file.
+So, we will have to combine data from many pages into a single coherent data frame.
+Then, when we have gathered all of the columns, we can pull them together into one nice data frame, and we'll learn how to save that to a CSV file.

-If you design a good function for finding and scraping one piece of information, make it work for all pieces of information, and at the end you will have a minimal amount of code that does a LOT of work.
+If you design a good function for finding and scraping one piece of information, make it work for all pieces of information, and in the end, you will have a minimal amount of code that does a LOT of work.
 Therefore, try scraping one or two pages and when you have become comfortable scraping single pages.
-You can gather all the columns and urls, from the ``notesanddefs.html`` file, and loop through the urls to go to each page and retrieve all the information you want.
+You can gather all the columns and URLs from the ``notesanddefs.html`` file, and loop through the URLs to go to each page and retrieve all the information you want.

 Copy path from your file explorer.
 Here is an example of how it should look like.